the-pudding/svelte-starter/README.md

 ## Style

-There are a few stylesheets included by default in `static/assets/styles`.
-Put anything global in `global.css`.
+There are a few stylesheets included by default in `src/styles`.
+Put anything global in `app.css`.
 For variable parity in both CSS and JS, modify files in the `properties` folder using the [Style Dictionary](https://amzn.github.io/style-dictionary/) API.

 You can use SCSS or another CSS preprocessor by installing the module (eg. `node-sass`) and including the property in the svelte-preprocess in `svelte.config.cjs`.